-- ► A signed EMT Recertification application (available at http://ems.acgov.org or from the EMS Agency). - ▶ A copy of the front and back of your signed CPR card. - ► A copy of your driver's license, ID card, or valid military ID card (photo id). - ▶ Copies of your continuing education certificates or your refresher certificate. - ► A copy of your Skills Verification form. - ▶ A copy of your completed Live Scan application form if this is your first recertification with Alameda County EMS. - ▶ Pay the application fee (money order, cashier's check or municipal purchase order payable to Alameda County EMS no personal checks or cash). - ▶ If your certificate has expired, see EMT Certification policy (Administration Manual).
+- ▶ A signed EMT Recertification application (available at http://ems.acgov.org or from the EMS Agency). - ▶ A copy of your driver's license, ID card, or valid military ID card (photo id). - ▶ Document your continuing education course(s) or your refresher course on the application. - ► A copy of your Skills Verification form. - ▶ A copy of your completed Live Scan application form if this is your first recertification with Alameda County EMS. - ▶ Pay the application fee (money order, cashier's check or municipal purchase order payable to Alameda County EMS no personal checks or cash). - ▶ If your certificate has expired, see the back of the application for more information.